gxrwes/importool/README.md

 1. For a custom FImport make sure `use default settings` is unchecked.
 2. Press `Choose Import Path` to the selected Location you want to import
 3. Press `Choos Destination` to select where your files need to go
+4. Tick `create Project` to copy the selected Premier file for workflow
 4. Press `Start Import` button and it will copy files to the selected directory

 ## Notes